kyriemao/LLMCS/README.md

 ## 📑 Data

 1. We provide the preprocessed cast19 and cast20 datasets in the `datasets` folder.
+Following existing work (e.g, ConvDR and COTED), we use the automatic canonical response as the last response for CAsT-20.

 2. `demonstrations.json` contains four exemplars randomly sampled from the CAsT-22 dataset.
 We manually write CoT for all of its turns.